 And of course, there are lots to see on the ground such as historical museums and landmarks!

-If you looking to meet other fellow solo travelers consider joining a tour for some of the suggestions below!
+If you looking to meet other fellow travelers consider joining a tour for some of the suggestions below!

 Anne Frank’s House